48 Hours in Chicago: How to Spend a Weekend in the Windy City

 I'm a travel junkie who started dreaming about seeing the world from a very young age.
 I've visited more than 40 countries and have a Master of International Sustainable Tourism Management.
 A former expat, I've lived in Australia, Papua New Guinea, Argentina and the United States.
 I share travel resources, tips and stories based on my personal experiences, and my goal is to make travel planning just that bit easier.

-18 thoughts on “48 Hours in Chicago: The Best Things To Do in a Weekend”
+18 thoughts on “48 Hours in Chicago: How to Spend a Weekend in the Windy City”

 1. Rebecca, somehow I never came across this post before on your blog and wow — you nailed it!
 As a local, your post is seriously everything I would recommend or take a friend to while visiting Chicago.
 I’m so glad I came across your blog before our honeymoon and cant wait to reference it again once we can all travel again!